Medium Format Photography

+III.
+Course (Catalog) Description

 *Note: Students are expected to buy their own film and paper.
 Total cost of these items is approximately $150-200 in addition to the regular lab fee.
 The student who does not own a camera, tripod or light meter may borrow these items from the College by paying a refundable deposit fee.
 Deposits will be retained when equipment is damaged or not returned on the specific due date.

 IV.
 Learning Objectives

-- To operate a digital camera back, as well as all required computer software.
+- Operate a digital camera back, as well as all required computer software.

 - Produce photographs that demonstrate creativity.

 - Integrate into photographs expressive devices that contribute to aesthetic interpretation of a photograph and emphasize development of the student's self-expression.

 V. Academic Integrity and Student Conduct